 Iman Habibi, D.M.A.
 (University of Michigan), is an Iranian-Canadian composer and pianist, and a founding member of the piano duo ensemble, Piano Pinnacle.

 Hailed as “a giant in talent” (the Penticton Herald) Iman has been commissioned by The Philadelphia Orchestra, The Orchestra of St. Luke's, Prince George Symphony Orchestra and The Gabriela Lena Frank Creative Academy of Music, and has collaborated with noted ensembles and performers such as The Vancouver Symphony Orchestra, Winnipeg Symphony Orchestra, Dearborn Symphony Orchestra, Vancouver Philharmonic Orchestra, Ann Arbor Camerata, musica intima, The Standing Wave Ensemble, The Aventa Ensemble, The Calidore String Quartet, JACK Quartet, The Chiara Quartet, Del Sol String Quartet, The Emily Carr String Quartet, The Vancouver Bach Choir, DaCapo Chamber Choir, conductors Yannick Nézet-Séguin, Bramwell Tovey, John Adams, Jerry Blackstone, Eugene Rogers, Leonard Enns, Marta McCarthy, Leslie Dala, Anthony Elliott, Bruce Pullan, pianist Jane Coop, and soprano Simone Osborne among many others.

-Dr. Habibi’s music and performances have been programmed by The Marilyn Horne Foundation (New York), The Canadian Opera Company (Toronto), Tapestry Opera (Toronto), New York Festival of Song, Saratoga Springs Performing Arts Center, Vox Novus (New York), Atlantic Music Festival (Maine), the BCScene Festival (Ottawa), and the Powell Street Festival (Vancouver), among others.
+Dr. Habibi’s music and performances have been programmed by The Carnegie Hall and The Marilyn Horne Foundation (New York), The Canadian Opera Company and Tapestry Opera (Toronto), New York Festival of Song, Saratoga Springs Performing Arts Center, Vox Novus (New York), Atlantic Music Festival (Maine), the BCScene Festival (Ottawa), and the Powell Street Festival (Vancouver), among others.